-- I’d also like to point out that there are areas where all the blocks are in tact, yet the shift in the stack makes them potentially unstable.
+- I’d also like to point out that there are areas where all the blocks are intact, yet the shift in the stack makes them potentially unstable.

-So now, let’s think about the human body.
+Now, let’s think about the human body.
 Here is a lovely graphic that concisely illustrates neutral standing posture.

 - Look at those feet, so lovely and neutral!
 You can bet that this person is standing evenly on both feet, with both feet facing forward.
 The feet are the base of your personal Jenga game, so they are extremely important.

 - It’s not mentioned in the graphic, but shoulder placement is also important.